Heterogeneous Contrastive Learning: Related Work

 \subsection{Heterogeneous Learning}

-In this subsection, we mainly review the recent works on multi-view learning, multi-label learning, and multi-class learning.
-The initial works mainly focused on co-training~\cite{DBLP:conf/colt/BlumM98}, multiple kernel method~\cite{DBLP:conf/icml/LanckrietCBGJ02}, and subspace learning~\cite{DBLP:journals/corr/abs-cs-0609071}, multi-view learning has been studied for decades.
-More recently, more and more attention is paid to the direction of subspace learning.
-For example, ~\cite{DBLP:journals/pami/XuTX15} proposes a multi-view intact space learning method by integrating the encoded complementary information from multiple views to discover a latent representation; ~\cite{DBLP:journals/tip/XuT015} assumes that different views are generated from the shared latent subspace and restored the incomplete view by exploiting the connection between multiple views; ~\cite{DBLP:journals/tip/NieCLL18} performs semi-supervised classification and local structure learning simultaneously and automatically allocates weight for each view.
-In multi-label learning, ~\cite{DBLP:journals/tkde/ZhuKZ18} proposes a novel algorithm named "GLOCAL", which exploits both global and local label correlations to learn a latent representation for both full-label and missing label scenarios. ~\cite{DBLP:conf/kdd/XuT016} tackles the extreme multi-label scenario and proposes a novel low-rank matrix decomposition method to handle the long tail problem with theoretical support. ~\cite{DBLP:journals/ijon/PupoMV15} presents one of the most popular feature estimation methods, namely "ReliefF" algorithm, to transform the multi-label problem into a single-label problem, and a distance function is defined to reduce the negative impact of the noisy features. ~\cite{DBLP:conf/aaai/HuangGZ14} proposes "MIMLfast" approach by constructing a low-dimensional subspace shared by all labels, exploiting label relations within the shared subspace and optimizing the approximated ranking loss for the label-specific linear models via stochastic gradient descent.
-In multi-class learning, ~\cite{DBLP:conf/nips/Sohn16} proposes a novel metric learning objective function called multi-class N-pair loss, which allows joint comparison among N-1 negative examples and reduces the computational costs of computing deep embedding vectors. ~\cite{DBLP:journals/ijcv/YangMNCH15} presents a semi-supervised multi-class active learning method by exploiting the active pool to evaluate the uncertainty of data and imposing a diversity constraint to select the diverse data and to reduce the uncertainty.
-In this paper, we propose the weighted unsupervised contrastive loss to maximize the mutual information between the hidden representation of two views and model the label correlation by maximizing the mutual information between the samples with the same label via weighted supervised contrastive loss.
+In this subsection, we briefly review the recent works on multi-view learning, multi-label learning, and multi-class learning.
+Multi-view learning\cite{DBLP:journals/pami/XuTX15,DBLP:journals/tip/XuT015,DBLP:conf/cikm/FuXLTH20, zhou2015muvir} has been studied for decades and the initial works mainly focus on co-training~\cite{DBLP:conf/colt/BlumM98}, multiple kernel method~\cite{DBLP:conf/icml/LanckrietCBGJ02}, and subspace learning~\cite{DBLP:journals/corr/abs-cs-0609071}.
+Recently, more and more attention is paid to the direction of subspace learning. ~\cite{DBLP:journals/pami/XuTX15} proposes a multi-view intact space learning method by integrating the encoded complementary information from multiple views to discover a latent representation; ~\cite{DBLP:journals/tip/NieCLL18} performs semi-supervised classification and local structure learning simultaneously, and automatically allocates weight for each view.
+In multi-label learning, ~\cite{DBLP:journals/tkde/ZhuKZ18} proposes to exploit both global and local label correlations to learn a latent representation for both full-label and missing label scenarios. ~\cite{DBLP:conf/kdd/XuT016} tackles the extreme multi-label scenario and proposes a novel low-rank matrix decomposition method to handle the long tail problem with theoretical analysis. ~\cite{DBLP:journals/ijon/PupoMV15} aims to transform the multi-label problem into a single-label problem, and a distance function is defined to reduce the negative impact of the noisy features. ~\cite{DBLP:conf/aaai/HuangGZ14} constructs a low-dimensional subspace shared by all labels and exploiting label relations within the shared subspace.
+In multi-class learning, ~\cite{DBLP:conf/nips/Sohn16} proposes a novel metric learning objective function called multi-class N-pair loss allowing joint comparison among N-1 negative examples. ~\cite{DBLP:journals/ijcv/YangMNCH15} presents a semi-supervised multi-class active learning method by exploiting the active pool to evaluate the uncertainty of data and imposing a diversity constraint to select the diverse data.
+Different from these methods, we propose the weighted unsupervised contrastive loss to maximize the mutual information between two views, and model the label correlation by maximizing the mutual information between the samples with the same label via weighted supervised contrastive loss.